 Getting dental implants takes multiple stages.
 The first step is to set up an implant consultation with us so that we can evaluate your oral health and determine what, if any, preliminary procedures need to take place before you can receive implants.
 Once you’re ready, you can see a local specialist to have the second step – dental implant surgery – completed.
 During the third stage, the implant post will join with the jawbone via osseointegration, and an abutment will be placed on the posts.
-You’ll return to our office for the fourth and final step, which is the design and delivery of an implant restoration.
+You’ll return to our dental office for the fourth and final step, which is the design and delivery of an implant restoration.

 Implants Can Help

 You may be able to get dental implants if you’ve lost at least one tooth and meet the following criteria:

 - You have enough jawbone density to support an implant post.

 - You are not currently suffering from gum disease.